bfsunlp/BFSUStanViz/README.md

+"bfsustanviz" is a command and gui wrapper of Stanford NLP Python package "stanza".

-The running of the python script of bfsustanviz will require:
+The running of the python script of bfsustanviz require:

 Microsoft Windows 10 or Later

 Python 3.9 with stanza, charset, psutil installed.

-The current version bfsustanviz 0.1 support Chinese lexical analyzing task.
+The current version bfsustanviz 1.0 support lexical analyzing task in limited languages.

 If you are using command prompt, please use exactly the following command.

-Tag one *.txt file, use:
+If you tag only one *.txt file, use:

 `python main.py --onefile --pos_tag --zh input d:\text.txt output d:\result.txt`